muratk5n/thirdwave/en/README.md

 "@H2Standard

-French companies plans to develop the first h2-powered fuel cell barge to provide power for ships while at berth in port.
+French companies plans to develop the first H2-powered fuel-cell barge to provide power for ships while at berth in port.
 The goal is to develop a green or low carbon alternative to provide cold ironing services for containerships, tankers & cruise ships"

 [[-]](https://bit.ly/2X5Jje3)